-It’s crucial that we thin dying trees and remove invasive underbrush in order to protect against devastating wildfires that pollute our air and threaten our forests.
+It’s crucial that we remove dying trees and remove underbrush in order to protect against devastating wildfires that pollute our air and threaten our forests.
 Doing so will save lives and prevent devastating and expensive property damage during our dry season.
-Unfortunately, much of the U.S. Forest Service budget has been diverted to simply fighting massive fires, with much less funding left for replanting.
+Unfortunately, much of the U.S. Forest Service budget has been diverted to simply fighting massive fires, with much less funding left for restoration.

-Washington used to have robust timber related economies until the spotted owl and other extreme environmental policies shut most of those jobs down.
-Replanting in privately owned lands has been successful and provided much-needed jobs in the timber industry.
+Washington had a robust timber economy until the spotted owl and other extreme environmental policies shut most of those jobs down.
+Replanting and harvesting on well managed, privately owned lands has been successful and provided much needed jobs in the timber industry.

 Consider the difference in wildfire devastation between properly managed private forests owned by companies like Weyerhaeuser vs our mismanaged state and federal lands.
 We must do things differently.

 I will lead the charge to improve the health of Washington’s federal forest lands and put our rural families back to work in the timber industry on the lands they love and live on.

 In the 21st century, energy independence means freedom.
 The great Pacific Northwest has been blessed with renewable, reliable, and affordable hydroelectric power to attract clean manufacturing jobs to our region.
 I will protect this valuable resource for generations to come.